projectsesame/sesame/site/content/docs/v1.5.0/httpproxy.md

 You can secure a HTTPProxy by specifying a Secret that contains TLS private key and certificate information.
 If multiple HTTPProxies utilize the same Secret, the certificate must include the necessary Subject Authority Name (SAN) for each fqdn.

-Contour (via Envoy) requires that clients send the Server Name Indication (SNI) TLS extension so that requests can be routed to the correct virtual host.
+Sesame (via Envoy) requires that clients send the Server Name Indication (SNI) TLS extension so that requests can be routed to the correct virtual host.
 Virtual hosts are strongly bound to SNI names.
 This means that the Host header in HTTP requests must match the SNI name that was sent at the start of the TLS session.

-Contour also follows a "secure first" approach.
+Sesame also follows a "secure first" approach.
 When TLS is enabled for a virtual host, any request to the insecure port is redirected to the secure interface with a 301 redirect.
 Specific routes can be configured to override this behavior and handle insecure requests by enabling the `spec.routes.permitInsecure` parameter on a Route.